richchapler/AzureSolutionsDocumentation/docs/wip/AISearch_AmbiguousDataHandling.md

 If we specifically query for rows with "Large" in the Name column, we see the single value that surfaced earlier in OpenAI.

 ### Step 2: Source Data, AI Search
+Next, we get an idea what to expect from AI Search.
-Navigate to the AI Search index.
+<br>Navigate to the AI Search index.

 <img src="https://github.com/richchapler/AzureSolutions/assets/44923999/200d99cd-1afd-4ed9-bdf1-6a949fb352d2" width="800" title="Snipped: November 16, 2023" />